Are SEO Group Buy Services Ethical, Safe, and Legal?

 Usually those repercussions just mean "the account is banned" and they may blacklist the account holder information.
 Of course, the SEO group buy manager will use fake information to register their accounts, so that doesn't actually stop them, it just delays them.

-SEO Group Buy Example 2
+Seo Group Buy Example 2

 As far as actual state, federal, or international laws go, there's nothing out there about account sharing (that I could find).
 It's the kind of thing that filters down into contract law, and contract law depends on the contract.
 The contract, in this case, is the terms of use of the company.